Awesome Common Lisp

 - by default, add a library to the end of its section.

-- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be the first of their section.
+- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be denoted with a ⭐ (Unicode code U+2B50).

 - two libraries very similar in scope should be side by side, or in a section of their own.

-- do some curation based on our experience and the state of the library’s documentation.
-We do not aim at listing every existing CL library (see Quickdocs or Cliki for that) nor to list every “popular” library (see Quicklisp stats).
+- do some curation based on your experience and the state of the library’s documentation.
+We do not aim at listing every existing CL library (see Cliki for that) nor to list every “popular” library (see Quicklisp stats).